Close

 • Sure Start staffs two adults for every 18 to 20 students.
 Local or state licensing boards determine Head Start’s staff-to-child ratios.

-• Sure Start staff works with DODEA Student Services staff to determine the best placement and support services for each child.
+• Sure Start staff works with DoWEA Student Services staff to determine the best placement and support services for each child.

-• Sure Start programs follow the DODEA’s College and Career Ready Standards including Sure Start Standards and DODEA adopted curriculum.
+• Sure Start programs follow the DoWEA’s College and Career Ready Standards including Sure Start Standards and DoWEA adopted curriculum.

-Is Sure Start the right program for my child?
+Is Prekindergarten or Sure Start the right program for my child?

-Exceptional Family Member Program Family Support and the EFMP & Me online toolkit for additional resources.
-You’ll find a wealth of information covering your needs, including planning and task checklists.
+• The Exceptional Family Member Program Family Support and the EFMP & Me online toolkit offer additional resources to families with special educational needs.
+Find a wealth of information covering your needs, including planning and task checklists.
 A short information video gets you started.

-While your child is getting started on the right foot, Penn State’s Clearinghouse for Military Family Readiness and the Defense Department’s Office of Military Community and Family Policy have partnered together to provide comprehensive, on-demand parenting programs to assist you in handling parenting challenges at any age.
-Learn more about Thrive, the free, online parenting-education program that includes positive parenting practices, parent and child stress management and physical health promotion for parents of children from birth to 18.
+• Thrive is the free, online parenting-education program developed through a partnership with Penn State’s Clearinghouse for Military Family Readiness and DOW’s Office of Military Community and Family Policy.
+Thrive offers comprehensive, on-demand parenting programs to assist you in handling parenting challenges at any age.
+Programs include positive parenting practices, parent and child stress management and physical health promotion for parents of children from birth to 18.

-The DOD has also partnered with Sesame Street to provide resources specifically designed for military-connected families with Sesame Street for Military Families.
-Did you know that Elmo’s dad was deployed and serves in the National Guard?
-And Rosita’s dad is a veteran who returned home in a wheelchair.
-Seseame Street resources can help with ABCs and 123, and now they include topics for military dependents such as deployment, separation, reunification and more.
-All topics from Sesame Street in Communities include printable PDFs for use at home, interactive games, videos, storybooks, articles and workshops for parents and families.
+• Sesame Street for Military Families offers resources that help with basic early learning and includes topics for military-connected children such as deployment, separation, reunification and more.
+All topics from Sesame for Families include printable PDFs for use at home, as well as interactive games, videos, storybooks, articles and workshops for parents and families.

 Military OneSource consultants are available 24/7 to assist military families in order to help them thrive in their military life.
-Call 800-342-9647, view international calling options or schedule a live chat.
+Call 800-342-9647, view international calling options or log in to start a secure live chat.

 Find an Installation